SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: Introduction

-Trivial records are another obstacle to the development of eHealth systems.
-Existing blockchain-based eHealth systems regard medical records as transactions in a blockchain system.
+Designs based on public blockchain, on the other hand, provide stronger security and openness, but sacrifice scalability.
+The public blockchain is cryptocurrency driven, which means a certain amount of cryptocurrencies have to be paid for transaction inclusion and block mining.
+Such systems are suitable for cleaning institutions such as banks, but have no incentive for medical institutions.
+Another obstacle to the development of public blockchain-based eHealth systems is the low efficiency of data retrieval.
+For the data stored in the general database, we can search directly.
+But in the blockchain, we need to search the block first, and then search the needed transactions contained in the block.
 These systems utilize smart contracts and the scripting language to exchange medical data between medical institutions with blockchain systems.
-Due to the data storage and exchange model, the medical data are scattered in blockchain system.
+Due to the data storage and exchange model, the medical data is scattered in blockchain systems.
 In this case, consulting the medical records of patients in a mass of block data is inefficient.
 And obtaining a patient's whole medical records in such systems consumes a lot of time.
-In addition, some mechanisms leverage extra interfaces to integrate the medical records. e.g. , schemes in \cite{kuo2017blockchain} and \cite{azaria2016medrec} utilized smart contracts to retrieve the whole medical histories of a patient.
-In this construct, users need to invoke smart contracts frequently, which brings more gas cost for users.
-Worse still, attackers may exploit loopholes in the smart contracts to steal the medical records.
-Therefore, we need an effective design which can integrate the medical records and make it more convenient for patients to access their medical records.

-As for the privacy of patients, most schemes default that the medical data is controlled by medical institutions alone.
-Under the circumstance, patients lose control of their medical data.
-What's worse, the medical institutions may traffic the data to lawbreakers for illegal benefits, which would violate the patients' safety.
-Since the medical data is jointly generated by patients and medical institutions, we believe that the data should be the common property of both participants.
-Thus, a dual control scheme for patients and medical institutions is desirable in the E-health time.

-In terms of the above problems, we combine RepuCoin \cite{yu2019repucoin}, the first blockchain system that can resist 51\% attacks, with the SNARKs-based chameleon hash function \cite{khalili2020efficient}, and propose a medical records sharing and privacy-preserving systems based on blockchain (SPChain).
-Specifically, the contributions of this paper are as follows:
+Worse still, public blockchain-based eHealth systems are inefficient in processing transactions.
+Taking Bitcoin and Ethereum as examples, the throughput of Bitcoin is 7 TPS (transactions per second) and that of Ethereum is 15 TPS \cite{hu2021transaction}, \cite{xu2021latency}, which is far from enough to meet the urgent needs of patients.